-Suicide accounts for one death every 40 seconds and globally every year, up to 800,000 people die from commiting suicide.
-It is a leading cause in premature death with young adult death rates climbing and even though suicide is more prevelent in lower income areas, the middle and upper class also adds to the death toll.
+Suicide accounts for one death every 40 seconds and globally every year, up to 800,000 people die from committing suicide.
+It is a leading cause in premature death with young adult death rates climbing and even though suicide is more prevalent in lower-income areas, the middle and upper class also adds to the death toll.
 Males and females are both affected, with the rate being higher in males above 40 but more apparent in females of younger ages.
 This is a universal problem and is one of the worlds biggest killers, yet it is one of the most preventable causes of death.

 If you have a loved one you are worried about here is a list of questions that can help.